ktorio/ktor-plugin-registry/CONTRIBUTING.md

 1. Fork the Ktor repository and work on your fork.
 2. Try to [build the registry](CONTRIBUTING.md#building-the-registry) locally before submitting the pull request.
-If you have some difficulty with the build you can submit the PR and we can help debug the problem.
+If you have some difficulty with the build you can submit the PR, and we can help debug the problem.
 3. [Create](https://github.com/ktorio/ktor-plugin-registry/compare) a new PR with a request to merge to the **main** branch.
 4. Provide as much context as possible regarding the change, including links to issues or YouTrack tickets.